oracle/truffleruby/doc/user/installing-llvm.md

 ## Ubuntu

-The tested version of LLVM for Ubuntu is 3.8.
+The tested version of LLVM for Ubuntu 18.04 is 6.0, and for Ubuntu 16.04 is 3.8.

 For building C extensions you need to install: